Analogy and Analogical Reasoning

 i.e., Q is a function of P1, …, Pm.
 If we assume such a rule as part of our background knowledge, then an analogical argument with conclusion Q(T) is deductively valid.
 More precisely, and allowing for the case where Q is not a binary variable: if we have such a rule, and also premises stating that the source S agrees with the target T on all of the values Pi, then we may validly infer that Q(T) = Q(S).

-Do determination rules give us a general solution to the problem of providing a justification for analogical arguments?
-In general: no. Analogies are commonly applied to problems where we do not possess determination rules, such as Example 8 (morphine and meperidine).
-In many (perhaps most) cases, we are not even aware of all relevant factors, let alone in possession of a determination rule.
+Do determination rules give us a solution to the problem of providing a justification for analogical arguments?
+In general: no. Analogies are commonly applied to problems such as Example 8 (morphine and meperidine), where we are not even aware of all relevant factors, let alone in possession of a determination rule.
 Medical researchers conduct drug tests on animals without knowing all attributes that might be relevant to the effects of the drug.
 Indeed, one of the main objectives of such testing is to guard against reactions unanticipated by theory.
 On the “determination rule” analysis, we must either limit the scope of such arguments to cases where we have a well-supported determination rule, or focus attention on formulating and justifying an appropriate determination rule.
 For cases such as animal testing, neither option seems realistic.

-In sum: recasting analogy as a deductive argument may help to bring out background assumptions, but it makes little headway with the problem of justification.
-That problem re-appears as the need to establish the plausibility of the determination rule, and that is at least as difficult as justifying the original analogical argument.
+Recasting analogy as a deductive argument may help to bring out background assumptions, but it makes little headway with the problem of justification.
+That problem re-appears as the need to state and establish the plausibility of a determination rule, and that is at least as difficult as justifying the original analogical argument.

 4.2.1 Single-case induction

-A single instance can, perhaps, lead to justified generalization.
+A single instance can sometimes lead to a justified generalization.
 Cartwright (1992) argues that we can sometimes generalize from a single careful experiment, “where we have sufficient control of the materials and our knowledge of the requisite background assumptions is secure” (51).
 Cartwright thinks that we can do this, for example, in experiments with compounds that have stable “Aristotelian natures.”
 In a similar spirit, Quine (1969) maintains that we can have instantial confirmation when dealing with natural kinds.

-Even if we accept that there are such cases, the objection to understanding all analogical arguments as single-case induction should be obvious: the view is simply too restrictive.
+Even if we accept that there are such cases, the objection to understanding all analogical arguments as single-case induction is obvious: the view is simply too restrictive.
 Most analogical arguments will not meet the requisite conditions.
-We may not know that we are dealing with a natural kind or Aristotelian nature when we make the analogical argument; we may not know which properties are essential properties.
-Anybody who acknowledges this point yet insists on the ‘single-case induction’ analysis is headed towards skepticism about analogical reasoning (Agassi 1964, 1988).
+We may not know that we are dealing with a natural kind or Aristotelian nature when we make the analogical argument.
+We may not know which properties are essential.
+An insistence on the ‘single-case induction’ analysis of analogical reasoning is likely to lead to skepticism (Agassi 1964, 1988).

 Interpreting the argument from analogy as single-case induction is also counter-productive in another way.
-Such a brutally simple analysis does nothing to advance the search for criteria that help us to distinguish between relevant and irrelevant similarities, and hence between good and bad analogical arguments.
+The simplistic analysis does nothing to advance the search for criteria that help us to distinguish between relevant and irrelevant similarities, and hence between good and bad analogical arguments.

 4.2.2 Sampling arguments